-John is passionate about cow welfare and maintaining high health and safety standards for his workers and wants to ensure future generations of dairy farmers have a viable future.
+John is passionate about cow welfare and maintaining high health and safety standards for his workers, and wants to ensure future generations of dairy farmers have a viable future.

 The cows are a mixture of Holstein-Friesians and pedigree Ayrshires.

 Ian is interested in improving the environment impact of the industry and has recently embarked on a river fencing scheme to reduce potential erosion and water contamination.
 The farm has since decided to diversify their water source by investing in a pump to drive water from a nearby watercourse for use on farm in an environmentally friendly and cost effective effort to reduce water costs.

-A strong advocate of Dairy producer organisations, Ian believes in the importance of farmer cooperation to improve the dairy supply chain and is keen to work with the Dairy Board to promote good farmer/processor relations.
+A strong advocate of dairy producer organisations, Ian believes in the importance of farmer cooperation to improve the dairy supply chain and is keen to work with the NFU Dairy Board to promote good farmer-processor relations.

 They provide work experience for student vets and have given many young farmers their first job in farming.